ngs-fzb/MTBseq_source/README.md

-# TBseq
+# MTBseq

-TBseq is a semi-automated pipeline for mapping, variant calling and detection of resistance mediating and phylogenetic variants from Illumina whole genome sequence data of *Mycobacterium tuberculosis* complex isolates.
+MTBseq is a automated pipeline for mapping, variant calling and detection of resistance mediating and phylogenetic variants from Illumina whole genome sequence data of *Mycobacterium tuberculosis* complex isolates.

 ## Getting Started